coq/coq/CONTRIBUTING.md

 progress, so do not hesitate to expand it, or ask questions.

-If you want quick feedback on best practices, or how to talk to the Coq API, a good place to hang out is the Coq [Gitter channel][Gitter].
+If you want quick feedback on best practices, or how to talk to the Coq API, a good place to hang out is the [Coq devs & plugin devs stream][Zulip-dev] of our Zulip chat.

 Finally, we strongly encourage authors of plugins to submit their plugins to join Coq's continuous integration (CI) early on.
 Indeed,